 (3) Mom’s Place Gluten-Free Licorice

 Mom’s Place Gluten Free sells handmade gluten-free licorice along with tons of baking mixes and other gluten-free products and essentials.
-Everything is certified gluten free.
+Everything they offer is certified gluten-free.

-The company describes the red licorice as “soft and tender to the bite” and they’re shaped like little dogs – so cute!
+The company describes the red licorice as “soft and tender to the bite,” and the licorice is shaped like Scottie dogs – so cute!
 You can purchase them on Amazon or the Mom’s Place website.

 (4) Gimbal’s Licorice

-Gimbal’s original black licorice is also allergy friendly as they are also peanut-, soy-, dairy-, and egg-free.
+Gimbal’s original black licorice is allergy-friendly as they are also peanut-, soy-, dairy-, and egg-free.

 (5) Candy Tree Gluten-Free Licorice

-Candy Tree, a small family-owned business from Holland, makes organic, GMO-free and gluten-free red and black licorice.
-It comes in strawberry, cherry and raspberry flavors, in both ropes, laces and bites.
+Candy Tree, a small family-owned business from Holland, makes organic, GMO-free, and gluten-free red and black licorice.
+It comes in strawberry, cherry, and raspberry flavors in ropes, laces, and bites.

-Candy Tree licorice is way overpriced on Amazon, but it’s priced well on the Gluten-Free Mall website.
+Candy Tree licorice is way overpriced on Amazon, but it’s priced well on the Gluten-Free Mall.

 (6) Smart Sweets Gluten-Free Licorice

 Another brand of gluten-free licorice is known as Smart Sweets.
-Not only are the red twists free from gluten, but also they contain only 2 grams of sugar per bag.
+Not only are the red twists free from gluten, but also they only contain two grams of sugar per bag.

-They’re also vegan, GMO free, free from artificial flavors and contain no food dyes.
-On top of that, the product is loaded with soluble plant-based prebiotic fiber and contain 38 percent less calories than other licorice brands.
+They’re also vegan, GMO-free, free from artificial flavors, and contain no food dyes.
+On top of that, the product is loaded with soluble plant-based prebiotic fiber and contains 38 percent fewer calories than other licorice brands.

 I encourage you to read the reviews on Amazon before buying.
 It’s a mixed bag, with many people saying they don’t like the taste.